sebamarynissen/sc4/README.md

 If you want to compile the C++ libraries from source, you will need to install [Windows Build Tools](https://github.com/felixrieseberg/windows-build-tools).
 This can be done by running `npm install --global windows-build-tools`.
 On Windows 7 you will also need to download & install [.NET Framework 4.5.1](http://www.microsoft.com/en-us/download/details.aspx?id=40773).

+## Usage

+Currently the following commands are included.
+Run `sc4 --help` to list all available commands.

+ - `historical [city]` This will mark *all* lots in the given city (given as relative path to an .sc4 savegame file) as historical.
+ - `tileset [dir]` Loops all DBPF files in the given directory and sets the tilesets for each building as given in the options.
+Use `--block` to remove the building from all tilesets and hence block its growth, or use `--chicago`, `--ny`, `--houston` or `--euro`

 ## License